 In the Arctic, microplastics within sea ice are said to potentially impact the processes occurring in sea ice and how it regulates its absorption of solar radiation.
 Which ultimately could affect the entire base of the Arctic food web.

-	As of yet, microplastics don’t seem to be going away, exacerbated by new ways in which we depend on plastic – most recently, due to the COVID-19 pandemic.
-Even paper masks have many microplastics inside.
+As of yet, microplastics don’t seem to be going away, exacerbated by new ways in which we depend on plastic – most recently, during the COVID-19 pandemic, where even paper masks have been reported to distribute microplastics.
 A study by the University of College London’s Plastic Waste innovation Hub recently found that if 68 million residents of Britain wore one disposable mask every day for a year, it would amount to around 73,000 tons of plastic waste.

-	What’s clear is the microplastic legacy very much depends not only on our current plastic production, but also on an awareness of how we contribute daily to circulating its spread through something as common as driving a car.
+What’s clear is the microplastic legacy very much depends not only on our current plastic production, but also on an awareness of how we contribute daily to circulating its spread through an activity as habitual as driving a car.

 It’s only been four months since Judith joined the People & Culture team and she has already left her mark.
 With her passion for people, her experience in talent development and her drive to champion people projects, she not only sets the company up for success but she helps navigate Mitte’s upcoming stages of growth.